 This can make purchasing commercial property more affordable than multiple residential properties, despite the more stringent loan requirements and higher interest rates.

 But you will need a higher cash outlay.
-Buyers should be aware that CPF savings cannot be used to purchase commercial property or repay a commercial property loan.
-In addition, if you are buying commercial property from a GST-registered company, you will need to pay 8% GST.
+Buyers should be aware that CPF savings cannot be used at all for commercial property purchases or loan repayments, meaning a significantly higher cash outlay is required.
+In addition, if you are buying commercial property from a GST-registered company, you will need to pay 9% GST (as of 2024).
 That’s on top of having to pay Buyer’s Stamp Duty (BSD) and property tax.

 The GST charge must be absorbed by you if you are buying as an individual or on behalf of a non-GST-registered entity.
 On the other hand, if you are buying the property on behalf of a GST-registered company, you can make a claim for the GST paid on the property purchase.